Here are some commonly asked questions and their answers to guide you in learning more about Level IT Up and what it can do for you.

 Where can I learn more about supports and services for people with ASD in Manitoba?

-By visiting Autism Spectrum Disorder, you can learn about supports and services for those with ASD and their families in Manitoba across the lifespan.
+By visiting the Manitoba Autism Spectrum Disorder Portal, you can learn about supports and services for those with ASD and their families in Manitoba across the lifespan.
 This web portal also has a searchable database where you can look for specific programming across different ages and stages of the lifespan.

 While it is not a complete list of what may be available, it does provide a good starting point.